Check Ubuntu version (should be 20.04 or newer)

 sudo systemctl status tailscaled --no-pager

-Connect Spark device to Tailscale network
+Connect your DGX Spark to Tailscale network

-Authenticate your Spark device with Tailscale using your chosen identity provider.
+Authenticate your DGX Spark device with Tailscale using your chosen identity provider.
 This creates your private tailnet and assigns a stable IP address.

 # Start Tailscale and begin authentication